FrankDTS/Predict-People-Salary/README.md

 # Predict_Perple_Salary- Project OverView
  * Built several Machine Learning (Logistic Regression, RandomFordst, and XGboost) to predict whether a person makes over 50K a year
-  * Several Feature Engineering methods to fill with columns which have NA values.
+ * Several Feature Engineering methods to fill with columns that have NA values.

 # Code and Resoused Used
   * Python 3.8